csarradet/fullstack-nanodegree-vm/vagrant/tournament/README.txt

 (largely to save time--I actually play in M:TG tournaments already, so I'm familiar with the rules system and many of its quirks):
-- A win counts as three points for matchmaking purposes
+- A win counts as three points for matchmaking purposes.
-- A draw counts as one point
+- A draw counts as one point.
-- A loss counts as zero points
+- A loss counts as zero points.
 - When appropriate, byes are awarded to the lowest-ranked player who has yet to receive a bye.
-- A bye has the same point value as a win, but doesn't contribute toward's a player's OMW percentage
+- A bye has the same point value as a win, but doesn't contribute toward's a player's OMW percentage.
 - To account for draws, a player's match win percentage is found by dividing their match points by three with a floor of 0.33 (to mitigate the impact of playing against extremely